U.S. to reduce troop levels in Iraq

 But the U.S. military presence remains robust across the Middle East — and in some places, including Saudi Arabia, is larger than when Trump took office — as his administration juggles his desire to bring troops home and his hard-line stance against Iran.

+Later Wednesday, McKenzie said in an interview with three media outlets that the U.S. military will also reduce the number in troops in Afghanistan from 8,600 to about 4,500 by early November.

+“At 4,500 we’re still going to be able to accomplish the core task that we want to accomplish, and we’ve shown more than ample goodwill in our willingness to demonstrate that we don’t want to be an occupying force in this country, but we do have strategic interests, vital interests, that compel us to be certain that these entities such as al-Qaida and ISIS can’t be guests there to attack the United States,” McKenzie said after making the Iraq announcement, Voice of America reported.

-While the president has repeatedly expressed a desire to remove troops from Syria and Afghanistan, he has appeared less concerned about Iraq, where some officials see U.S. forces as a bulwark against increased Iranian influence.
+The president has repeatedly expressed a desire to remove troops from Syria and Afghanistan, but he has appeared less concerned about Iraq, where some officials see U.S. forces as a bulwark against increased Iranian influence.
 Iraq has also been the site of repeated attacks by Iranian-backed militias on U.S. military and diplomatic facilities.

 Tensions skyrocketed in January when a U.S. drone killed a senior Iranian military leader, Qasem Soleimani, near Baghdad’s airport.
-In response, Iran fired a barrage of missiles at a base in western Iran, resulting in varying degrees of brain injuries among dozens of U.S. service members.
+In response, Iran fired a barrage of missiles at a base in western Iraq, resulting in varying degrees of brain injuries among dozens of U.S. service members.

 In recent months, U.S. forces have been consolidating into larger bases across Iraq in preparation for an expected drawdown.